-\end{lem} \begin{proof} In other words, we want to prove that in order to define $U_c$ it is enough to take account of the contraction of a neighbourhood under the finite-index subgroup.
+\end{lem} \begin{proof} In other words, we want to prove that in order to define the set $U^G_c$ it is enough to take account of the contraction of a neighborhood under the finite-index subgroup $H$.
 For this, let $\Sigma=\{t_1,\ldots,t_k\}$ be a set of representatives of $G/H$, that is, any element $g\in G$ may be written in the (unique) form